SusanStrange/BACKEND-SusanStrangeArchive/content/en/archive/International_Political_Economy_Beyond_Economies_and_International_Relations/index.md

 homepage: false
 ---

-Strange, Susan "International Political Economy: Beyond Economies and International Relations." *Economies et Sociétés* 34, no. 4 (1998): 3-24.
+Strange, Susan.
+"International Political Economy: Beyond Economies and International Relations." *Economies et Sociétés* 34, no. 4 (1998): 3-24.

 This is slightly revised version of **'Political Economy and International Relations' (1995)**.